Sylvia Lim: Budget 2018

 In an ensuing robust exchange, Fu expressed “disappointment” and condemned Lim for her “low standards, lack of integrity … dishonourable and deplorable conduct” and threatened to refer the matter to the Committee of Privileges should Lim repeat statements of such a nature.
 Lim rose again to respond strongly against Fu's charges by quoting a part of Prime Minister Lee's closing speech during the 38 Oxley Road saga, "If MPs believe that something is wrong, it's MPs' job to pursue the facts and make these allegations in their own name, decide whether something seems to be wrong.
 And if you think something is wrong, even if you're not fully sure, then come to this House, confront the Government, ask for explanations and answers."
 Lim requested Fu to clarify if there was a “difference in standard here – One standard when the PM’s name needs to be cleared, and another standard when we are talking about raising taxes on the people?”

 Finance Minister Heng pressed Lim for the “basis for her suspicions”.
-Lim responded by taking a dig at Heng, “I don’t think the Finance Minister was listening to my speech.”
+Lim responded by taking a dig at Heng, "I don’t think the Finance Minister was listening to my speech."

 After the parliamentary debate having ended, various members of the PAP leadership continued to criticised Lim.
 Indranee Rajah took to Facebook to describe Lim's conduct as "not honourable", while Chee Hong Tat wrote in a letter on PAP's website alleging that Lim would use the GST hike issue to attack the ruling party in the next general election.
-The continued attacks on Lim, however, were met with much public criticism and cynicism on how "small-minded" Singapore's leaders were.
+The continued attacks on Lim, however, were met with much public criticism and cynicism on the "small-mindedness" of Singapore's leaders.
 It was also revealed that the PAP government had sought the AGC's advice on whether Lim had breached parliamentary privilege after failing to get her to retract her statement and apologise.

 Former PAP MP Tan Cheng Bock also weighed in on the issue, voicing out on how the ministers were "brow-beating" Lim to extract an apology from her.
 He said, "Instead of getting upset, the Ministers should be thankful Sylvia Lim gave them an opportunity to explain.
 If the government’s position is ‘no’ then just say no and let's just stop at that.
 No need to get defensive."
-The debate led to numerous Singaporeans breaking out in satire and coming up with various ridiculous reasons for one’s demand of an apology.
+The debate led to numerous Singaporeans creating satire and coming up with various ridiculous reasons for one’s demand of an apology.